ptnoir/plants_memo/README.md

 - Save/update plant info anytime.

 - Manage gardening activities:
- With considerations for varying growing environments of plants, user can specify and alter their own schedule of gardening activities instead of setting a fixed one. (with the normal activity frequecy suggested)
+ With considerations for varying growing environments of plants, user can specify and alter their own schedule of gardening activities instead of setting a fixed one. (with the normal activity frequency suggested)

-- When a scientific name for the plant is available or on added, wiki extract will generate for users to learn more about the plants in garden.
+- When a scientific name for the plant is available or on added, wiki extract will generate for users to learn more about their plants in garden.